UMass Boston

 Loading...

-Understand the history of ancient Greece and Rome from a multidisciplinary perspective
+Understand the history of ancient Greece and Rome from a multidisciplinary perspective.

-As a student in the Classical Studies program at UMass Boston, you will have the opportunity to explore the rich history and culture of ancient Greece and Rome from a multidisciplinary perspective.
-Through the study of literature, history, philosophy, art, and archaeology, you will gain a deep understanding of the classical world and its continuing relevance to contemporary society.
+As a student in the Classical Studies program, you will explore ancient Greece and Rome by extensive reading of sources in English translation.
+Students take two semesters of either Greek or Latin but also study ancient literature, history, philosophy, religion, art, and archaeology, ranging from the Bronze Age to the Fall of Rome.
+The result is a rich, multi-disciplinary curriculum that will give you a deep understanding of the classical world and its continuing relevance to contemporary society.

 In this program, you will:

-• Engage with complex ideas and texts, and develop your own ideas and perspectives on the classical world and its relevance to contemporary issues
+• Engage with complex ideas and texts, and develop your own ideas and perspectives on the classical world and its relevance to contemporary issues.

 Plan Your Education